vikp6/Interactive-Lab-Hub/Lab 5/README.md

 1. When it fails, why does it fail?
 1. Based on the behavior you have seen, what other scenarios could cause problems?

+1. It does what it’s supposed to do when the face has been detected.
+Generally, the face should be fairly unobstructed for the eyes to be identified properly.
+2. It doesn’t necessarily “fail” but it is inaccurate when I wear glasses.
+It seems to detect more than two eyes at times when there is something in the way between the camera and my eyes.
+3. It probably fails because the eye detection looks for a specific parameter that may be getting replicated by the glasses possibly through a reflection.
+4. Other scenarios include wearing masks or in very dark light.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
 1. How bad would they be impacted by a miss classification?
 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

+1. They may be aware of the uncertainties if they notice on the screen the multiple detections.
+2. A miss classification would really only result in an inconvenience.
+3. I could change it by using a better quality camera that isn’t affected by external light.
+4. There may be a way in the algorithm to check for ony two eyes rather than unlimited.

 ### Part D
 ### Characterize your own Observant system

+X = eye open detector

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?
+- sleep monitoring, driver awareness, biolocks

 * What is a good environment for X?
+- Anywhere with decent lighting

 * What is a bad environment for X?
+- Anywhere dark would not work

 * When will X break?
+- If there are multiple eyes or just unclear face detected

 * When it breaks how will X break?
+- Both the Hue data and eye open/close data will be inaccurate

 * What are other properties/behaviors of X?
+- Other properties that can be added include a eye iris color changer

 * How does X feel?
+- I think it's a pretty cool way to understand how modern facial recognition systems work.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***